luis-qpronto/qpronto-test/README.md

 ## Submission

-1. Pick one of the scenarios

-2. Fork the repository
+1. Fork the repository

-3. Enter your proposed solution in your fork
+2. Enter your proposed solution in your fork

-4. Submit your proposal as a pull request
+3. Submit your proposal as a pull request

 ## Solution